Max Beitan: Career

-Max Beitan was performing on the pre-opening of the LAC Lugano concert hall.
+Max Beitan was performing on the pre-opening of the Lugano Arte e Cultura LAC Lugano concert hall.
 He is a participant of the Lugano Festival, Baltic Musical Seasons, Summertime Festival Jurmala, Evian Festival and others.
 He performed on the Venetian Film Festival Musical awards with Erika Lemay as well as opening Latvian Musical Awards ceremony together with the violinist Raimonds Ozols.
 Riccardo Muti, Vladimir Ashkenazy, Andris Nelsons, Valery Gergiev, Yuri Temirkanov, Heinrich Schiff, Maria Kliegel and Heinz Holliger have admired his playing.

 Activities

-Mr. Beitan is passionate in charity activities and is working with the cultural foundations to bring artist and instrument together by encouraging philanthropists and investors to acquire the finest Italian instruments.
-To assist and promote young musicians, as well as renowned artists, with their careers by loaning them top-class instruments created by Antonio Stradivari, Guarneri del Gesu and other famous historical Italian violinmaker.
+Beitan has long been engaged in cultural philanthropy.
+He collaborates with cultural foundations to connect artists and instruments by encouraging collectors and patrons to acquire significant Italian stringed instruments.
+Through these efforts, he has supported both young musicians and distinguished artists by arranging loans of instruments crafted by Antonio Stradivari, Guarneri del Gesù, and other eminent historical Italian luthiers.

-In collaboration with Fondo Ambiente Italiana and Fine Violins Vienna he has organized an exhibition at the Villa del Balbianello on the Como Lake in 2014.
-In 2016 he presented a quartet of Stradivari instruments in Villa Mozart in Milan.
-In 2017 in collaboration with the Baltic Musical Seasons and Fine Violins Vienna Beitan brought an Italian stringed instrument collection to The Art Museum Riga Bourse in Latvia.
+In 2014, in partnership with Fondo Ambiente Italiano and Fine Violins Vienna, Beitan organized an exhibition at Villa del Balbianello on Lake Como, which FAI described as “a unique encounter between history, art, and music.”
+In 2016, he presented a quartet of Stradivari instruments at Villa Mozart in Milan.
+In 2017, collaborating with Baltic Musical Seasons and Fine Violins Vienna, he brought a collection of Italian stringed instruments to the Art Museum Riga Bourse in Latvia.

+He is the founder of InartInvest and the Beitan Music Foundation, organizations devoted to promoting classical music, supporting artists, and fostering investment in fine instruments.
+He was also involved in the founding of the Sports Programmes Department at the Conservatorio della Svizzera Italiana in Lugano, helping to shape the institution’s educational and cultural offerings.